Maid of Orleans (The Waltz Joan of Arc): 3" Mini CD single

-The sleeve erroneously states that there are 12" versions of "Maid of Orleans" and "Joan of Arc" on the CD single.
+The sleeve erroneously states that there are 12" versions of "Maid of Orleans" and "Joan of Arc" on the CD single (these are the same as the 7" versions).

 Promotional video

-For the promotional video, the outdoor shots were made at Brimham Rocks and Fountains Abbey near Aldfield, North Yorkshire in December 1981 during an unusually colder winter and the indoor shots at The Manor Studio in Oxfordshire.
+For the promotional video, the outdoor shots were made at Brimham Rocks and Fountains Abbey near Aldfield, North Yorkshire in January 1982 during an unusually colder winter and the indoor shots at The Manor Studio in Oxfordshire.
 The video was directed by Steve Barron and featured Julia Tobin, an actress from the Royal Shakespeare Company as Joan of Arc.
 The promo video is included on the video version of The Best of OMD and on the bonus DVD of the 2007 reissue of Architecture & Morality.

 In 1991, MTV Europe named the video as the 37th best ever made.